3.3 Traumatic Brain Injury & the Rancho Los Amigos Scale

 The goal is to prevent secondary complications and elicit responses.
 The PTA implements:

-• Controlled, graded sensory stimulation — one channel at a time (auditory, tactile, visual), avoiding overstimulation.
+• Controlled, graded sensory stimulation — one channel at a time (auditory, then tactile, then visual), avoiding overstimulation and watching for any localized response.

-• Passive range of motion (PROM), positioning, and splinting to prevent contracture.
+• Passive range of motion (PROM), positioning, and splinting to prevent contracture and heterotopic ossification.

-• Tolerance activities such as tilt-table or upright sitting, with close monitoring of vital signs and physiologic responses.
+• Tolerance activities such as tilt-table or upright sitting, with close monitoring of vital signs and physiologic responses (heart rate, blood pressure, intracranial-pressure red flags).

 Confused-Agitated (Level IV)